 Third, the police believe CCTV footage has captured what appears to be, a) the bombing team boarding a train in Hat Yai, b) the same suspects entering a Muslim community in Surat Thani, and, c) the same suspects carrying backpacks and loitering at one of the bombing sites.
 Authorities noted that the suspects made efforts to conceal their identities from CCTV by wearing gloves, masks, and hats.
 This is counter surveillance tradecraft.
 Police have additional CCTV footage identifying other bombers in Trang and Hua Hin, and they have been linked to the far south, at least initially.

-Fourth, the police arrested one person associated with the Krabi attack, which that led to them arresting a Pattani man on 17 August, though no more details on these arrests have been released.
+Fourth, the police arrested one person associated with the Krabi attack, which led to them arresting a Pattani man on 17 August, though no more details on these arrests have been released.

 Fifth, on 22 August, the police said there were 20 people in the network who carried out these bombings, and that those responsible were from the southern insurgency zone.
 Adding to this point, the reconnoitering, bomb building, bomb placement, and detonations all took a wide and sophisticated intelligence, operations planning, execution, and logistical effort.
 The southern insurgency has these capabilities.